-We have sufficient resources for teaching all geography topics in the school We keep these resources in a central store.
+We have sufficient resources in our school to be able to teach all the geography content detailed in the Geography programme of study.
+We keep these resources in a central store.
 In the library we have a good supply of geography topic books and a range of educational software to support the children's individual research.

+Fieldwork

 Fieldwork is integral to good geography teaching and we include as many opportunities as we can to involve children in practical geographical research and enquiry.